 Some people with tinnitus may find it confusing or overwhelming to know where to find professional tinnitus help given the variety of websites and treatments available to them.
 A good rule of thumb is to consult a general practitioner, audiologist, or otolaryngologist for professional advice.

-Labeling Loopholes And Deceptive Marketing
+Labelling Loopholes And Deceptive Marketing

 Supplements aren't regulated and as such it's important to take caution before ascribing to a supplement regimen.
 In fact, the Federal Trade Commission of the United States recommends avoiding any supplement that claims to be a "cure."